-• All regular meetings of the school council are considered open, public meetings

-- Parents of children in the school, all staff and community members may attend as observers

-- Elected members

-- School administration

-- Guest speakers or presenters

-- Should be representative of school's population demographic
+- All regular meetings of the school council are considered open, public meetings - Parents of children in the school, all staff and community members may attend as observers - Elected members - School administration - Guest speakers or presenters - Should be representative of school's population demographic

-• WHEN?
+.
+WHEN?

-• The Council shall meet at least four (4) times each school year.

-- The elections must be held within 30 days after the start of the school year - The first official meeting must be held within 35 days of the parent elections - Meetings must be held at school for an agreed upon amount of time, with a Quorum - Ensure location is accessible for everyone - Quorum = 50% of voting members in attendance
+- The Council shall meet at least four (4) times each school year. - The elections must be held within 30 days after the start of the school - The first official meeting must be held within 35 days of the parent elections - Meetings must be held at school for an agreed upon amount of time, with a Quorum - Ensure location is accessible for everyone - Quorum = 50% of voting members in attendance

-• HOW?
+.
+HOW?

-• Potential Actions for Consideration:
+- Potential Actions for Consideration:

 - Ensuring all voices are heard

 - Decision making

-- Information sharing

 - Presentation

 - Reports

-- Voting

-• Note: Focus on issues that affect whole school community.
-Do not discuss individual staff, student or community member.
+- Note: Focus on issues that affect whole school community.
+Do not or community member.